This post may contain affiliate links.

 Specs at a Glance

-Preventing Pad Slip
+Preventing Sleeping Pad Slip

 The surfaces of most tent floors, bivy sacks, and inflatable sleeping pads are relatively slick.
 Even a slightly inclined campsite can result in the pad sliding around during the night.
 Placing the Thinlight between the tent floor and the sleeping pad is a simple and foolproof way to completely eliminate the pad slip problem.
 The stuff acts like sleeping pad cement.